The average cost of home insurance jumped by 35% in 2024, putting more pressure on households who are already struggling with rising bills.

 If you don’t know the rebuild cost of your home, try using the Building Cost Information Service’s online calculator to find out or get a chartered surveyor to provide a figure.

-Finally, a simple way to avoid paying more for insurance per year is to pay for a full year of cover upfront rather than each month.
+Finally, a simple way to avoid paying more for insurance per year is to pay for a full year of cover upfront rather than each month if you can afford to do so.

-This will usually cost less than paying for your policy each month, as providers tend to throw in extra fees for each monthly payments that can add up over time.
+This will usually cost less than paying for your policy each month, as providers tend to add interest charges for each monthly payment that can add up over time.

 Compare home insurance quotes